ayyoob/mud-ie/README.md

 $ mvn clean install
 ```

-After building The product pack (zip file) will be available in distribution/target
+The product pack (zip file) will be available in distribution/target
 # Product execution

 This product contains of 3 seperate execution scripts